Farhaan900/Selenium_python_autoFormFiller/readme.md

-###Selenium with Python
+## Selenium with Python

-selenium example in python to open a webpage and fill a from (here facebok)
+Selenium example in python to open a webpage and fill a from (here facebook)

+This script opens the facebook login page and fills in the credentials provided by you in the source code.

-With chrome driver in folder "./usr/bin" options for the chrome driver are written and commented out in the function - build_chrome_options()
+With chrome driver in folder "./usr/bin" options for the chrome driver are written and commented out in the function - build_chrome_options() uncomment which ever necessary

 requires selenium
 ```{r, engine='python', count_lines}